top of page

 earwig

-Earwigs are common garden pests with a distinctive appearance, known for the pincer-like appendages on their rear end.
-While they’re generally harmless to humans, earwigs can become a nuisance if they invade your home or garden in large numbers, causing damage to plants and crops.
-Fortunately, diatomaceous earth (DE) is an effective and natural way to control earwig populations without using harsh chemicals.
+Earwigs or known as "pincher bugs" are common garden pests with a distinctive appearance, known for the pincer-like appendages on their rear end.
+While they’re generally harmless to humans, earwigs can become a nuisance if they invade your home or garden in large numbers, causing an earwig infestation that will cause damage to plants, crops, and stored food.
+Fortunately, diatomaceous earth (DE) is an effective and natural way to get rid of earwigs without using harsh chemicals.
 In this blog post, we’ll explore what diatomaceous earth is, how it works on earwigs, and the best ways to use it for successful and sustainable pest management.

 What Are Earwigs and Why Control Them?

-Earwigs are small, nocturnal insects that thrive in dark, damp areas.
+When finding earwigs, you will notice they are small, nocturnal insects that thrive in dark, damp areas in North America.
 They’re omnivores, feeding on both plant material and smaller insects.
 While they’re beneficial to some extent—feeding on pests like aphids—they can also damage garden plants, flowers, and vegetables when they become too numerous.
-Earwigs are particularly attracted to moist environments, such as mulch beds, decaying plant matter, and wet soil, making gardens and damp basements ideal environments for them.
+Earwigs prefer moist environments, such as mulch beds, decaying plant matter, and wet soil, making gardens and damp basements ideal environments for them.
+Take a look for little black pellets (earwig excrement) as that is a sign that earwigs are around.

 What is Diatomaceous Earth?